SiteRelEnby/anduril2/README.md

 # Changes from upstream

 The goal for this fork is to be reasonably modular - if you don't want/need a feature, it can be enabled or disabled.
 Ideally, it should be usable for someone familiar with anduril, e.g. by default 7H, 9H, and 10H config menus stay in the same place.
-Most ofthe extra options and configuration is done at build-time using feature flags (there just isn't enough space to make everything configurable).
+Most of the extra options and configuration is done at build-time using feature flags (there just isn't enough space to make everything configurable).
 In general, avoiding removing functionality completely, just giving the user the option if they want it.

 ## Custom mode mappings